 Don’t know how to set a deer feeder timer?
 All you have to do is set the timer for the time of day you want to hunt to make sure they’ll be there.
 If you set your timer on your deer feeder to distribute feed during the day, it can train deer to feed in the daylight rather than at night.

 Are you ready to train deer to feed during the daytime?
 If so, it's time to shop our Daytime Deadfall Feeder.
-It includes an easy-to-use timer so you can open it during the day and close it at night.
+It includes an easy-to-use timer so you can open it during the day and close it at night, and can even be powered from a solar panel charger!

 Start turning nocturnal deer into daytime deer.
 Learn more about our Daytime Deadfall Deer Feeder at Tectonic USA today!